karafto/Hangman/README.md

 * Users can override the AI and manually input a guess.
 Correct or not, the AI will continue to eliminate words accordingly.
 * Users have the option to play solo or with support from the AI.
-* Users can save games upon shutdown and then resume them upon startup.
+* Users can save games upon exiting and then resume them later.

 ## Installation